Barack Obama Retirement Update: Ex-POTUS Filmed Kitesurfing, Wins Competition

 Pictures of Barack Obama in retirement show him horsing around with his BFF in ways you’ve never seen before.
 With no entourage of Secret Service agents regulating his every move and limiting many of his thrill-seeking activities, Obama looked like a teenager on spring break.

-The Obamas are reportedly wrapping up their post-presidency vacation and will be heading back to Washington.
+The Obamas are reportedly wrapping up their post-presidency vacation and will be heading back to Washington, D.C.
 There, they will reside in a friend’s home until their daughter Sasha Obama completes high school.
-Meanwhile, Mali Obama is in New York through the spring on an internship at the Harvey Weinstein Company.
+Meanwhile, Malia Obama is in New York through the spring on an internship at the Harvey Weinstein Company.

 On who won the challenge between Barack Obama and Richard Branson, the billionaire host provided an update.
-Apparently, the former commander in chief took the honors.
+Apparently, the former commander-in-chief took the honors.

 Not everyone was convinced; there’s suspicion that Branson let Barack win.